polterguy/hyper-core/README.md

 The above will update the `name` value for your `database.table` database item having the id of 5, and set its new value to _"John Doe"_. **Notice**, the `update` method can only be given one HTTP query parameter as its condition.
 To construct more complex update statements, you must use the extensibility features, which we will discuss further down in this document.
-Notice that both the `insert` method, and the `update` method, requires you to create your requests as a URL encoded form request.
+Notice also that both the `insert` method, and the `update` method, requires you to create your requests as a URL encoded form request.
 This is done by making sure you set the `Content-Type` HTTP header to `application/x-www-form-urlencoded`.